NitGanwani/nitganwani/README.md

 <h1 align="center">Hi 👋, I'm Nitin</h1>
 <h3 align="center">Full Stack Web Developer passionate about leveraging technology to enhance our daily lives.
-Currently based in Madrid, Spain. 🌐</h3>
+Currently based in Gran Canaria, Spain. 🌐</h3>

 🚀 Transforming ideas into seamless web applications with a focus on clean code and best practices. 💻